Giovanni-Sforza/idea-survey-pipeline/README.md

 # Idea Survey Pipeline — Self-Contained Package

-A **self-contained, portable** toolkit for AI-assisted research **idea validation** and **literature survey**, adapted for Kimi from [ARIS (Auto-Research-In-Sleep)](https://github.com/wanshuiyin/Auto-claude-code-research-in-sleep).
-Where ARIS targets **Claude Code**, this package is built for **Kimi CLI**, which is cheaper to run.
-It runs as a set of YAML-frontmatter *Skills* that orchestrate specialized *subagents*.
+A **self-contained, portable** toolkit for AI-assisted research **idea validation** and **literature survey**, built for **Kimi CLI**.
+The project grew out of [ARIS (Auto-Research-In-Sleep)](https://github.com/wanshuiyin/Auto-claude-code-research-in-sleep) (which targets **Claude Code**), but only the minimal, metadata-only core of `research-lit` is adapted from ARIS — the other skills, and `research-lit`'s recommended deep-analysis workflow, are original work.
+Kimi CLI is also the cheaper runtime.
+The package runs as a set of YAML-frontmatter *Skills* that orchestrate specialized *subagents*.
 The domain emphasis is theoretical / phenomenological physics — especially HEP × heavy-ion × deep-learning crossover — but the three `idea-*` survey skills work for general ML / LLM topics too.

 Use this package to: